 DOCUMENTS INCORPORATED BY REFERENCE.
 The Company's definitive proxy statement for the Annual Meeting of Shareholders is incorporated by reference into Part III, Item 10, 11, 12, 13 and 14 of this Form 10-K.

-Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable
+Indicate the number of shares outstanding of each of the registrant's classes of common stock, as of the latest practicable date.
+As of March 9, 2016, common shares outstanding were 3,753,400.

 INDEX TO FORM 10-K